-Microsoft SQL Server 2014 is a complex software product.
-Therefore, it must be remembered that the TOE is the database engine and thus the TOE environment includes many applications and services that are part of the product package but not part of the actual TOE, e.g. SQL Server Replication, Analysis Services, Reporting Services, Integration Services, Management tools, Development tools, Graphical User Interfaces, Internationalisation (Only the English version of SQL Server is evaluated), Encryption features, Clustered configuration etc. Please read the Security Target [6], chapter 1.3.1.
+Microsoft SQL Server 2016 is a complex software product.
+Therefore, it must be remembered that the TOE is the database engine only and thus the TOE environment includes many applications and services that are part of the product package but not part of the actual TOE, e.g. SQL Server Replication, Analysis Services, Reporting Services, Integration Services, Management tools, Development tools, Graphical User Interfaces, Internationalisation (Only the English version of SQL Server is evaluated), Encryption features, Clustered configuration etc. Please read the Security Target [6], chapter 1.3.1.

-The TOE permitted modes of operation are set by flags, and they are: "No flags", "c", "g", "s", "x", at which the TOE constitutes one instance of the Microsoft SQL Server 2014 Database Engine.
-These flags are documented in the "Guidance addendum" [9], chapter 5.1.
+The TOE permitted modes of operation are set by a combination of certain flags, by which the TOE constitutes one instance of the Microsoft SQL Server 2016 Database Engine.
+These flags are documented in the "Guidance addendum" [9], chapter 5.1 and have to be set as specified.